Blog

 All participate in cooperative play activities that may include developing life skills and hobbies, recognizing the worth and dignity of each person as children of God.

-How does LOGOS grow faith and community?
+How does Logos grow faith and community?

-LOGOS fosters deep roots in the congregation when parents, grandparents, and other key adults dedicate themselves to the ministry.
-When parents serve through LOGOS, they strengthen their role as primary spiritual guides for their children.
+Logos fosters deep roots in the congregation when parents, grandparents, and other key adults dedicate themselves to the ministry.
+When parents serve through Logos, they strengthen their role as primary spiritual guides for their children.
 In addition, clergy and volunteers of all ages contribute, making this a true congregational ministry.

 Testimonials

-“LOGOS has been a space where kids know they are safe, accepted for who they are, and offered grace.
+“Logos has been a space where kids know they are safe, accepted for who they are, and offered grace.
 It is also a wonderful space for the adults who are helping.
-They are getting just as much out of LOGOS as the kids!”
+They are getting just as much out of Logos as the kids!”

 Mt.
 Zion Presbyterian, Mt.
 Zion, IL